Azareal/Gosora/docs/configuration.md

 DisableJSAntispam - This switch lets you disable the JS anti-spam feature.
 It may be useful if you primarily get users who for one reason or another have decided to disable JavaScript.

+DisableServerPush - This switch lets you disable the HTTP/2 server push feature.

+EnableCDNPush - This switch lets you enable the HTTP/2 CDN Server Push feature.
+This operates by sending a Link header on every request and may also work with reverse-proxies like Nginx for doing HTTP/2 server pushes.

 NoAvatar - The default avatar to use for users when they don't have their own.
 The default for this may change in the near future to better utilise HTTP/2.
 Example: https://api.adorable.io/avatars/{width}/{id}.png

 ItemsPerPage - The number of posts, topics, etc. you want on each page.